davidqiu1993/D-CPU/README.md

-#D-CUP
+#D-CPU
-D-CUP is an opensource hardware project on 16-bit CPU design.
+D-CPU is an opensource hardware project on 16-bit CPU design.
 This project uses Verilog as hardware description language.

 ##Directories
 - ```Documents``` : The design documents of the project.